dortania/OpenCore-Legacy-Patcher/docs/BUILD.md

 The process should be quite quick to build, once finished you'll be plopped back to the main menu.

-Next lets run `Install OpenCore to USB/internal drive`:
+Next lets run `Install OpenCore to USB/internal drive`: and install to the USB

 | Select Drive | Select EFI/FAT32 Partition |
 | :--- | :--- |